 When you’re able to identify these patterns, you can make a lot of money because you’ll be able to predict with relative confidence when a price is about to shoot up or shoot down.

 5. Engulfing Pattern

-Incredibly easy to identify, engulfing patterns occur when a candle real body completely engulfs the previous day’s candle real body.
+Engulfing patterns, which are incredibly easy to identify, occur when a candle’s real body completely engulfs the previous day’s.

-Bullish engulfing occurs when, following a downtrend, an up candle engulfs the previous day’s real body.
-Bearish engulfing occurs when, following an uptrend, a down candle engulfs the previous day’s real body.
+Bullish engulfing occurs following a downtrend when an up candle engulfs the previous day’s real body.
+Bearish engulfing occurs following an uptrend when a down candle engulfs the previous day’s real body.

 Engulfing patterns represent a complete reversal of the previous day’s movement, signifying a likely breakout in either a bullish or bearish direction, depending on which pattern emerges.

 Although the butterfly pattern may look complicated, it’s actually fairly easy to identify.
 It features an ABCD pattern that starts with a swing high or low from the pattern’s originating point (X), followed by reversals between each point that correlate to Fibonacci extension ratios.
 The “B” point in the pattern is the linchpin between two triangles, or wings, that meet in the middle.